Lima Memorial Health System Logo

 Treatment

-It is important to get examined by a skin doctor (dermatologist) often, so that skin cancers may be treated while they are still small.
+It is important to get examined by a skin specialist (dermatologist) often, so that skin cancers may be treated while they are still small.

 People with this disorder may also be seen and treated by other specialists, depending on which part of the body is affected.
 For example, a cancer specialist (oncologist) may treat tumors in the body, and an orthopedic surgeon may help treat bone problems.